 Lightroom Workflow and Post Production Course

-Course Length – 5 hours, you will receive a link to a downloadable version of all course material covered in the modules you choose to take at the end of the course – Total course material is 117 pages in pdf form.
+Course Length – 4 hours, you will receive a link to a downloadable version of all course material covered in the modules you choose to take at the end of the course – Total course material is 117 pages in pdf form.
+If the student needs more than the average four hours to complete the course there will be an additional $50/hr fee.

 1. Laptop with any Lightroom or Photoshop version.